martinkoster/actionfx/actionfx-testing/README.md

 }
 ```

-### Using a new Javactionfx-application thread for each test method
+### Using a new JavaFX application thread for each test method

 In this scenario, each method is executed with a new, fresh JavaFX thread(but not run inside in), by using [@FxThreadForEachMonocleExtension](src/main/java/com/github/actionfx/testing/junit5/FxThreadForEachMonocleExtension.java):